Frequently Asked Questions

 What does the Fitch® Fuel Catalyst do?

-The Fitch® Fuel Catalyst reformulates various fuels allowing for more complete combustion thus allowing the user to extract more energy per unit.
-This offers two immediate benefits 1) greater efficiency, reducing the amount of fuel needed to do the same work and/or 2) increased performance particularly in terms of increases in horsepower, torque or heat.
-Because combustion is more complete, pollution such as greenhouse gases are also significantly reduced.
+The Fitch® Fuel Catalyst reformulates a range of hydrocarbon fuels to enable more complete combustion, allowing engines to extract greater energy per unit of fuel.
+This offers two immediate benefits 1) greater efficiency, reducing the amount of fuel needed to do the same work and/or 2) it significantly reduces pollution and toxic emissions, including greenhouse gases, polycyclic aromatic hydrocarbons, particulate matter, and soot.
+Because combustion is more complete, the Fitch Fuel Catalyst substantially lowers these byproducts while also reducing carbon deposits that drive higher maintenance costs and unscheduled downtime.

 What kind of fuels does the Fitch® Fuel Catalyst work on?